 “She is hard to please.
 The usual dinner-movie date at the mall will suck the life out of her.
 Her soul craves for new experiences and adventures.
 She will be unimpressed with your new car and your expensive watch.”

-One of the many positive things about travelling is that it gives you a new perspective on money and material goods.
+One of the many positive things about travelling is it gives you a new perspective on money and possessions.

-“I appreciate what I have – I will never take everyday life at home for granted again.
-We are so privileged and don’t even realise it,” said Katie, who I met in Chile, while we were both independently travelling in South America.
+“I appreciate what I have.
+I will never take everyday life at home for granted again.
+We are so privileged and don’t even realise it,” said Katie.
+I met her in Chile, while we were both independently travelling in South America.
 “It’s made me less materialistic….you can survive with the bare minimum of clothes (just about).”

-Kate, who I first met in Borneo, agreed, saying she now has a “greater appreciation for how many people in the world have very little and actually are pretty satisfied with their lives.”
+Another traveller, Kate, who I first met in Borneo, agrees.
+She now appreciates “how many people in the world have very little and actually are pretty satisfied with their lives.”
+As a result, Kate has “no desire for material possessions (other than my iPhone which I couldn’t live without).”

 “Chances are, she can’t hold a steady job.
 Or she’s probably daydreaming about quitting.
 She doesn’t want to keep working her ass off for someone else’s dream.”

-“Since I have been back at work, I’m a little bit miserable with the whole get up, go to work, come home, have dinner and then bed”, admitted Jayme, who I met in New Zealand while we were both on our own round the world trips.
+“Since I’ve been back at work, I’m miserable with the whole ‘get up, go to work, come home, have dinner and then bed’,“ admitted Jayme.
+I met her in New Zealand while we were both on our own round the world trips.
 “But on the other hand, I have a steady job with good career prospects so that’s my life.”

 “She has chosen a life of uncertainty.
 She doesn’t have a plan or a permanent address.
 She goes with the flow and follows her heart.”